sbagul077/rest-apis-project/README.md

 Understand the complex intricacies of deployments of Flask REST APIs.

-Use Docker to simplify running and deploying your REST APIs.
+Use Docker to simplify running and deploying REST APIs.